omzi/scribe/README.md

 # Scribe

-> A modern social writing app built on Appwrite ✍
+> A modern, real-time social writing app built on Appwrite ✍